Kubota Tractor Warning Lights Meaning

 What is the most severe warning light?

 The check engine light is a source of dread for many vehicle owners, as it can signal costly damage to the engine if ignored.
-Untended issues can lead to more severe problems such as blown head gaskets or even seized motors, so it’s vital that any warnings from this indicator be addressed promptly and appropriately.
+Untended issues can lead to more severe problems, such as blown head gaskets or even seized motors, so any warnings from this indicator must be addressed promptly and appropriately.

 What does it mean when the EM light comes on a Kubota tractor?